Purpose and Scope

 A number of Commonwealth and State laws, regulations, and contract and grant deed clauses may apply to whistleblowing and the underlying governing principles.
 Compliance with these is a requirement for the implementation of this policy.

-Skills Insight values, behaviours and strategies are the foundations for this policy and all actions must be consistent with them.
-Any conflict between this policy and the values, behaviours and strategies of Skills Insight should be brought to the attention of the CEO for resolution or should be raised in line with the policies and procedures outlined in this policy.
+This policy has been established on the foundation of Skills Insight values, behaviours and strategies and all actions must be consistent with them.
+In the event of any conflict between this policy and the values, behaviours and strategies of Skills Insight, we request that you promptly notify the CEO for resolution.

 Relationship to Other Policies